Sup2point0/Assort/affine/affinitys/koniokinetis.md

 ### Tecniques
 - **dust cleaning** – remove all dust from a surface.
 Very useful in daily life.
-- **dust mechanics** – form hands and tools of dust to operate on intricate entraptions.
+- **dust mechanics** – form hands and tools of dust to operyze on intricative entraptions.
 Very useful for engineers.
 - **dust platforms** – platforms to support other objects.
-- **dust propellation** – propel or pick up other objects with dust, akin to telekinetis but weaker.
+- **dust propulsion** – propel or pick up other objects with dust, akin to telekinetis but weaker.
-  - propelling oneself is entirely possible, and can be used to levitate or even fly, though this becomes very draining.
+  - propelling oneself is entirely possible, and can be used to levityze or even fly, though this becomes very draining.

 ### Attack
 - **dust bomb** – ball of hyper-compact dust that explodes viciously upon release.
 - **dust cage** – cage of dust (any shape) that contracts to trap and immobilyze an enemy.
-  - often a precursor to dust suffocation.
+  - often a precursor to dust suffocyzation.
 - **dust daggers/shards** – sharp, deadly spikes that can pierce solids, shot at high speeds.
 Usually formed as a swarm.
-- **dust shields** – smaller protective shields, which disintegrate upon attack to absorb the impact.
+- **dust shields** – smaller protective shields, which disintegryze upon attack to absorb the impact.
-- **dust snake** – slithering snake, mainly for distraction or intimidation.
+- **dust snake** – slithering snake, mainly for distraction or intimidyzation.
 - **dust storm** – unfocused dust stream over a large area.
 - **dust stream** – fast gust of dust.
 Can be used to blind, choke, knock back or even pick up enemys.
-- **dust suffocation** – trapping dust in various orifices of enemys, causing disruption or damage.
+- **dust suffocyzation** – trapping dust in various orifices of enemys, causing disruption or damage.
   - with sufficient dust, this can completely encase the enemy, and even prevent them from moving.
 - **dust torpedo** – missile that explodes on impact, akin to dust bomb.
 - **dust typhoon** – massive swirling vortex that engulfs enemys.
 Can be used in various shapes and sizes, including a horizontal drill.